 It may not be necessary to cover your AC unit if you live in areas that don’t experience hailstorms, but if you live in the north, it might be worthwhile if you consider covering it in winter.
 For instance, it’s not strange to encounter hail in the Midwest.

 Although it’s difficult to know when a massive storm is coming, covering your AC units acts as a proactive measure that safeguards it against potential destruction.
 Dripping water from gutters and trees can also get into the system.
-The water turns buy ativan online overnight delivery into ice when temperatures drop which can damage the fins.
+The water turns into ice when temperatures drop which can damage the fins.

 Covering your AC units helps in keeping your air conditioner coils a little cleaner since external dirt is kept at bay.
 This will help it to run a little more efficiently when it’s time to use it again in the summer.
 An air conditioner cover also makes the AC unit look better in the long run.